* Market eyeing slew of U.S. data due this week

 U.S. data out this week includes consumer confidence on Tuesday, new home sales on Wednesday and fourth-quarter gross domestic product on Friday.

-Market reaction to the outcome of the Group of 20 meeting of finance ministers and central bank chiefs held over the weekend in Sydney was limited.
+At the Group of 20 meeting of finance ministers and central bank chiefs held over the weekend in Sydney, the participating nations set a collective GDP growth target of 2 percent over the next five years.

-Global growth and recent turmoil in emerging markets were in focus, but the G20 communique did not hint towards significant friction between advanced and emerging economies.
+Global growth and recent turmoil in emerging markets were in focus at the meeting, but the G20 communique did not hint towards significant friction between advanced and emerging economies.